frantjc/port-forward/README.md

 ## developing

 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing.
-Running against a remote cluster is likely not to work as the UPnP implementations rely on being on the host network of a Node of the cluster.
+Running against a remote cluster is likely not to work as the UPnP implementation relies on being on the host network of a Node of the cluster.

 Port Forward will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).